 Most people are interested in the noises their air-conditioning system shouldn't be making, so we will address those first.
 Squealing sounds are perhaps the most common complaint from drivers.
 In this situation the serpentine belt is often the culprit.
 These belt noises can sound like a major problem and are sometimes mistaken for bearing failure.

-It is not recommended to use belt dressing for diagnosis because it contains oils that can damage the belt eventually.
-But what you can do is take a high output spray bottle of water and carefully spray the belt to see if the noise disappears.
+It's not recommended to use belt dressing for diagnosis because it contains oils that can damage the belt eventually.
+What you can do is take a high output spray bottle of water and carefully spray the belt to see if the noise disappears.
 If the wet belt stops squealing this is an indication that this area needs to be inspected further.

 A worn or stretched out serpentine belt along with a malfunctioning tensioner are some of the problems that can develop with an air-conditioning drive belt.
 However, poor quality parts can make a racket all on their own.
 I prefer to use Continental Elite or Goodyear Gatorback engine belts with quite technology when replacing parts.
 Bad compressor pulley bearings can also make noise.
 In this situation it increases when the compressor clutch is engaged.
 Determining the difference between belt and compressor problems can be tricky.